[Courtesy of newsnet5.com]

 Reports have Roman tied to freshly hired Jaguars GM Dave Caldwell.
 Some have said Roman could come as a package deal with Smith for a team in need of a quarterback.
 The Bears have reportedly requested an interview.

 The Browns saw full well just how effective Shanahan’s scheme can be in Week 14 this season.
-With Kirk Cousins filling in for RGIII, the Redskins didn’t skip a beat, effectively utilizing play action to come away with a 38-21 win.
+With Kirk Cousins filling in for RGIII, the Washington Football Team didn’t skip a beat, effectively utilizing play action to come away with a 38-21 win.

 Washington finished the season with the NFL’s fifth best offense, one based on a zone read scheme.
 While Brandon Weeden may not be the ideal quarterback for that system, the Browns’ reported initial top choice, Chip Kelly, runs that type of system in college at Oregon.